-Prerequisite: None - An interest in drama is all you need!
+An interest in drama is all you need!

-Drama 10 is a transitional course for serious acting students who want to perform in front of larger audiences.
+Drama 10 is a transitional course for acting students who want to perform and develop theatre skills.
 Among the many interesting and entertaining areas to be studied are:

 - drama leadership

 - Script work & mini play performance

 - drama games

 - improvisation

-- · film acting
+- film acting

+- masks

+- realistic scenes stage fighting routines

+- stage fighting

+field tring

+- field trips

 - Lots of FUN!

-DRAMA 10: THEATRE PRODUCTION COACHING (MDRD-10SC1)
+DRAMA 10: THEATRE PRODUCTION COACHING (YIPS-0A)

-Prerequisite: Permission of instructor
+Requires: Permission of instructor

-This course is for Grade 10, 11, and 12 students with a strong back- ground in drama and acting who wish to develop and share their leadership and theatre skills with younger students.
-The coach works along with the teacher in a Grade 8 or 9 Drama class as a director, demonstrator and group leader.
+This course is for Grade 10, 11, and 12 students with a strong background in drama and acting who wish to develop and share their leadership and theatre skills with younger students.
+The coach works along with the teacher in a Grade 8 or 9 Drama class as a director, demonstrator, and group leader.
 As a teaching assistant, the coach assumes considerable responsibility and challenge.